 Every engagement ends with a clear picture of where you stand and a roadmap for what comes next, whether that is continued partnership or independent execution.

 The first conversation is always free.
-Let's talk about how 14 years of corrections leadership can help your company enter the market with confidence.
+Let's talk about how my 15 years of juvenile justice leadership at the state and federal level can help your organization overcome compliance and policy challenges, enter the market, or make smarter investment decisions.